Tysonpower/starlinkstatus/README.md

 The Client Script uses Speedtest CLI by Ookla to make Speedtests and Collect the Data if enabled.
 If you already have a 3rd Party Speedtest cli installed makes sure to remove it first!
-For x86 users see ooklas tutorial: https://www.speedtest.net/de/apps/cli
+See ooklas tutorial for your Platform: https://www.speedtest.net/de/apps/cli

+Use these Commands when you use a RaspberryPi:
 ```
 wget https://install.speedtest.net/app/cli/ookla-speedtest-1.0.0-armhf-linux.tgz
 tar zxvf ookla-speedtest-1.0.0-armhf-linux.tgz
 sudo cp speedtest /usr/bin/speedtest
 ```
 After this "speedtest -V" should show you the Installed Version of Speedtest by Ookla.

 #### gRPCUrl